EmbraceLife/id3-by-examples/README.md

 **Lessons learnt**
 1. the better I understand previous work, the more confident I am to tackle new problems
 2. If there is no need to read or watch my work again and again, then I should not make them in the first place
-3. notes and videos as specific and short as possible
+3. notes and videos should no longer than 2minutes

 # **Table of Conent**

-## dc.js examples

-### Nasdaq 100 index example
+## Nasdaq 100 index example

 ** Step 1 ==> elements structures **
 [Get to know the basic elements layouts](#elements-layouts)